 "You have vital information and are holding it back!
 That makes you as bad as a Death Eater!"
 The tip of Harry's wand was glowing.

-"Six!" said Slughorn, with tears falling from his eyes.
-"He wanted to make six of them, splitting his soul into seven."
+"Six!" answered Slughorn, with tears falling from his eyes.
+"He wanted to make six of them, splitting his soul into seven pieces."

 "Thank you, Horace," called Dumbledore's voice cheerfully from the hallway.
 "You've been most cooperative."

 Slughorn turned to see Harry grinning.
 "You, you tricked me."

 "Into helping tremendously in the war effort," explained Dumbledore.
 "You'll…"

 At that moment, several footsteps were heard from the porch.

 "It looks like someone beat us," said a voice.